StockSharp/AlgoTrading/API/0238_CCI_Mean_Reversion/README.md

 The Commodity Channel Index (CCI) measures how far price moves from its statistical average.
 This strategy enters when CCI deviates from its own mean by a large margin, expecting a snap back once momentum fades.

+Testing indicates an average annual return of about 151%.
+It performs best in the stocks market.

 A long trade occurs when CCI drops below the average minus `DeviationMultiplier` times the standard deviation.
 A short trade is opened when CCI rises above the average plus that multiplier.
 The position exits when CCI crosses back through the mean value.

 This system is suited to short-term traders who favour contrarian setups.
 A stop-loss based on percentage move helps cap risk if the market fails to revert quickly.